How to Slice a Brisket Like a Texan

 Choosing the Right Knife

-Honing and sharpening—yeah, they’re different things.
-Honing realigns the edge (think of it like straightening a bent nail), while sharpening actually removes metal to create a new edge.
+Honing realigns the edge (like straightening a bent nail), while sharpening removes metal to create a fresh edge.

 Other Essential Tools